Top Federal Reserve official says inflation fight seems nearly won, with rate cuts coming

 The official, Christopher Waller, an influential member of the Fed’s Board of Governors, noted that inflation is slowing even as growth and hiring remain solid — a combination that he called “almost as good as it gets.”

-Waller’s remarks follow recent comments from other senior Fed officials that suggest that the central bank remains on track to begin cutting its benchmark short-term interest rate this year.
+Waller’s remarks follow recent comments from other senior Fed officials that suggest that the central bank remains on track to begin cutting its benchmark short-term interest rate, likely by mid-year.
 In December, the policymakers collectively forecast that they would cut their rate three times this year.
 Wall Street investors and many economists expect the first cut in March.

 Consumer inflation, according to the Fed’s preferred measure, soared to about 7% in mid-2022, compared with a year earlier.
 In response, beginning in March 2022 the Fed hiked its key rate 11 times, to its highest level in 22 years.
 Year-over-year inflation fell to 2.6% in November, the Fed’s measure showed.

-Waller suggested that the economy is continuing to expand modestly, with the unemployment rate at just 3.7%, not far above a half-century low, while inflation cools.
+Yet in his remarks Tuesday, Waller cautioned that the Fed might not cut rates as urgently as many on Wall Street have envisioned.
+He noted that the economy is continuing to expand, with the unemployment rate at just 3.7%, not far above a half-century low, while inflation cools.

-Waller avoided providing any hints of the likely timetable for Fed rate cuts.
+Waller provided few hints of the likely timetable for Fed rate cuts.
 He said the timing and pace of the cuts would depend on the path of inflation and other economic data.

 Waller did note an important shift in the Fed’s focus, from a singular emphasis on fighting inflation to a more balanced stance.
-The central bank, he said, now must consider both holding inflation in check and keeping unemployment low.
+The central bank, he said, now must consider both holding inflation in check and keeping employment high.
 Such a shift suggests that the Fed could cut rates quickly if the economy and hiring showed signs of faltering in the coming months.

 “Today, I view the risks to our employment and inflation mandates as being closely balanced,” he said.